BIGJRA/BIGJRA.github.io/reborn.md

 Once you win this gauntlet, fly back to Lapis Ward and put Vanillite into your party.
 Give it back to Eustace upstairs.

 With all five Pokemon returned, return to DJ Arclight.
 Your prize will be the *Mega-Z Ring* - meaning we can now use the collection of Z-Crystals and Mega Stones that we've been building up.
-Of course, we will be getting more of these as well.
+We will be getting more of these as well.

 **Relationship Point Choices:**
 - Complete the Mega-Z Ring Quest (+2 Arclight)